 Alfa Lou died due to Cancer and Strokes, in The Arlington Hospital, Arlington, Tarrant Co., Texas.
 Her request was to be cremated and have her ashes strewn on her mom and dad's old homeplace where so many wonderful family times were had.
 (That home was in Lometa, Texas, just East of the school house, but the old home has been torn down now.
 The land remains in the family)

 "Your mother is always with you.
 She's the whisper of the leaves as you walk down the street; she's the smell of bleach in your freshly laundered socks; she's the cool hand on your brow when you're not well.
 Your Mother lives inside your laughter.
 And she's crystallized in every tear drop.
 She's the place you came from, your first home; and she's the map you follow with every step you take.
 She's your first love and your first heartbreak, and nothing on earth can separate you...not time, not space...not even death."

 Thank you so very much for all the flowers and tributes left for Mom.
-They are truly appreciated!
+They are such a joy to see and read, and they are truly appreciated!
 God Bless You.

 William Dee Moore (1895 - 1978)

 Wanda Rue Moore White (1922 - 2010)*